grpc/grpc-dotnet/README.md

-# gRPC for dotnet
+# gRPC for .NET

-## Coming soon!
+## Preview out!

-This repository is currently under active development.
-We will be releasing previews shortly.
+A preview of gRPC for ASP.NET Core has been [published on NuGet](https://www.nuget.org/packages/Grpc.AspNetCore.Server) and template using the preview [shipped with .NET Core 3.0 Preview 3](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-core-3-0-preview-3/).

 See https://github.com/grpc/grpc for the official version of gRPC C# (ready for production workloads).

 ## The Plan